JordanL2/ModularCalculator/README.md

 * Performance:
 	* When editing input, check if its possible to reuse later statements from cached result
+		* When syntax execution is disabled, no need to check state is the same after a statement
+	* Should syntax execution be removed altogether?
+Unless it can be sped up a lot
+	* A-sync syntax execution

 * Aesthetics and polish:

 ## Other
 * Comment code
 * Move to do / bug list to github page
-* Add code license - GPL 2 or LGPL 2
+* Add code license - Apache 2 or LGPL 2
 * Wiki
 * Make flatpak